Maesimt/articles/readme.md

 # Handle domain errors safely in Typescript

 In our code, we write functions that can fail.
-They can fail because the domain forbids it or simply because an unknown error happened, like when an http request doesn't receive a response.
+They can fail because the domain forbids it or simply because an unknown error happened, like when an HTTP request doesn't receive a response.

-Keep in mind this example is more related to functionnal programming than object-oriented programming.
+Keep in mind this example is more related to functional programming than object-oriented programming.

 ## The situation